Pamplin Media rolls out its press plant expansion

 The ability to insert more supplemental advertising materials, Garber added, benefits readers of Pamplin publications as well as customers with printing needs.

-"Our readers appreciate seeing the specials and coupons contained in these inserts, and we want to be able to process them efficiently and not have to turn any of them away," he said.
+"Our readers appreciate seeing the specials and coupons contained in these inserts, and we want to be able to process them efficiently and not have to turn any of them away," he says.

-The remodeling, which began in earnest last fall, created a significant upheaval at the 46-year-old building, where press operators, assistants and administrative employees continued working during construction.
+The remodeling, which began in earnest last fall, created a significant upheaval at the 46-year-old Division Street building, where press operators, assistants and administrative employees continued working during construction.

 PMG printing operations General Manager Don Atwell credits his approximately 40 full- and part-time employees with rolling with the punches through the project's controlled chaos.

-"I'm really pleased with how things have gone so far," he said.
+"I'm really pleased with how things have gone so far," he says.
 "Our employees have really stepped up to make sure we're able to meet these additional challenges."

-Before the major remodel project even began, the addition of inserting equipment already had forced the newsroom and advertising sales departments for The Outlook and Sandy Post — sister publications of The Gazette — to relocate to leased office space.
+Before the major remodel project even began, the addition of inserting equipment already had forced the newsroom and advertising sales departments for The Outlook and Sandy Post to relocate to leased, second-floor office space around the block in the Burnside Plaza building at 1584 N.E.
+Eighth St.

 Atwell said the project's benefits easily outweigh the inconveniences and displacements it created.

-"It absolutely makes financial sense," he said.
+"It absolutely makes financial sense," he says.
 "And we now have complete quality control over all our products."

-Garber praises Atwell and Printing Operations Manager Blake Jensen with keeping multiple plates spinning amidst the swirl of changes.
+Garber praises Atwell and Printing Operations Manager Blake Jensen with keeping multiple plates spinning amid the swirl of changes.

-"(They) did an excellent job of coordinating this project while also keeping the presses running and making sure our current business operations weren't interrupted," Garber said.
+"(They) did an excellent job of coordinating this project while also keeping the presses running and making sure our current business operations weren't interrupted," he says.
 "The employees at the press plant had to work around a lot of disruptions inherent in any remodel. ...
-Now that it is complete, we have more space for our workflow than we ever have before."
+Now that it is complete, we have more space for our work flow than we ever have before."

 The entire project, including equipment, remodeling, rebuilding of the press, paving, HVAC and other improvements represents a more than $1 million capital funding investment.
 Including the new newsroom/advertising office and leased warehouse space on East Burnside Street to store inserts, the project notably expands PMG's footprint in East Multnomah County.

-"Altogether, we are occupying 20,000 square feet of commercial space in Gresham and employing more than 50 people there," Garber said.
+"Altogether, we are occupying 20,000 square feet of commercial space in Gresham and employing more than 50 people there," Garber says.

-Owned by Portland businessman Dr. Robert B. Pamplin Jr., Pamplin Media Group has 230 employees in 13 offices in western and Central Oregon.
-Its 24 community-focused papers include The Portland Tribune, Lake Oswego Review, the West Linn Tidings, the Wilsonville Spokesman and the Hillsboro Tribune.
-Closer to home, Pamplin papers include the King City Regal Courier and and The Times, serving Beaverton, Tigard, Tualatin and Sherwood, and distributed to homes as The Times and to racks as The Washington County Times.
+Owned by Portland businessman Dr. Robert B. Pamplin Jr., Pamplin Media Group has 230 employees in 13 offices in Western and Central Oregon.
+Its 25 community-focused papers include Portland Tribune, Lake Oswego Review, The Beaverton/Tigard/Tualatin Times, Washington County Times, Estacada News and Hillsboro Tribune.

-Atwell, a 10-year PMG veteran who has worked in the newspaper business since he was 16, said with the project the company is doing its part to keep printing services and print news media alive and available amid the encroaching influence of digital platforms.
+Atwell, a 10-year PMG veteran who has worked in the newspaper business since he was 16, says with the project, the company is doing its part to keep printing services and print news media alive and available amid the encroaching influence of digital platforms.

-Also acknowledging the evolving reader preferences that challenge the dominance of print newspapers, Garber said he sees the PMG expansion as a clear vote of confidence for the community journalism model.
+Also acknowledging the evolving reader preferences that challenge the dominance of print newspapers, Garber sees the PMG expansion as a clear vote of confidence for the community journalism model.

-"It's telling that (Pamplin) is making this investment in press equipment at a time when other newspapers in the Portland area have decided to outsource their printing, and sell off their press plants and other buildings," he said.
+"It's telling that (Dr. Robert B. Pamplin Jr.) is making this investment in press equipment at a time when other newspapers in the Portland area have decided to outsource their printing, and sell off their press plants and other buildings," he says.
 "It shows that Pamplin Media is here for the long term.
 We have that stability because we have always focused on local news.
 At this point, no one else does what we do, which is to put reporters, photographers and editors on the ground in each of the communities around Portland."

 Long-term viability, he notes, comes from investing in talented, dedicated employees, equipment to meet current and future demands, and a laser focus on each individual community.